-c) Other sensitive ground water areas.
+Other sensitive ground water areas.
 Existing motor vehicle waste disposal well owners and operators within other sensitive ground water areas have until January 1, 2007 to receive a permit or close the well.
 If USEPA has granted the State an extension of the time to delineate sensitive groundwater areas, the owner or operator of an existing motor vehicle waste disposal well within a sensitive ground water area has until January 1, 2008 to close the well or receive a permit, unless the owner or operator is subject to a different compliance date pursuant to subsection (b) of this Section.
-If the State has been granted an extension and fails to delineate sensitive areas by the extended date, an owner or operator has until January 1, 2008 to close the well or receive a permit, unless delineate sensitive areas by the extended date, an owner or operator has until January 1, 2008 to close the well or receive a permit, unless it is subject to a different compliance date pursuant to subsection.
+If the State has been granted an extension and fails to delineate sensitive areas by the extended date, an owner or operator has until January 1, 2008 to close the well or receive a permit, unless it is subject to a different compliance date pursuant to subsection (b) of this Section.

 BOARD NOTE: Corresponding 40 CFR 144.87(c) provides that the State has until January 1, 2004 to identify sensitive groundwater areas.
 It also provides that USEPA may extend that deadline for up to an additional year if the State is making reasonable progress towards identifying such areas and the State has applied for the extension by June 1, 2003.
 The Board has not included these provisions relating to deadlines for State action because they impose requirements on the State, rather than on regulated entities.
 Further, the corresponding federal rule provides that the "new requirements" apply statewide if the State or the USEPA Region fails to identify sensitive groundwater areas and that "the rule requirements" apply in the event of an extension granted by USEPA and the State fails to delineate sensitive areas.
-The Board has interpreted "new requirements" and "rule requirements" as synonymous with "additional requirements" as used elsewhere in this Subpart I. Finally, the Board has not included this statewide applicability provision because Sections 17.1 through 17.4 of the Act [415 ILCS 5/17.1-17.4], the Illinois Groundwater Protection Act [415 ILCS 55/8], and 35 Ill.
+The Board has interpreted "new requirements" and "rule requirements" as synonymous with "additional requirements" as used elsewhere in this Subpart I. Finally, the Board has not included this statewide applicability provision because Sections 17.1 through 17.4 of the Act [415 ILCS 5/17.1-17.4], Section 8 of the Illinois Groundwater Protection Act [415 ILCS 55/8], and 35 III.
 Adm.
 Code 615 through 620 protect groundwater resources and allow the designation of sensitive areas.